defold/defold.github.io/manuals/physics-messages.md

 ---
-brief: When two objects collide, the engine may call the event listener or broad cast messages.
+brief: When two objects collide, the engine will call the event callback or broadcast messages.
 github: https://github.com/defold/doc
 language: en
 layout: manual